 Cons:

-- Logistics: Scheduling, travel arrangements, and coordinating multiple interviewers can be challenging.
+- Logistics: Scheduling and coordinating multiple interviewers can be challenging.

-- Resource-Intensive: Requires considerable time and effort from all parties involved.
+- Resource-Intensive: Requires time and effort from all parties involved.

 Ideal For:

-- Senior Roles: When assessing leadership abilities and strategic thinking.
+- Senior roles assessing leadership and strategic thinking.

 Pros:

-- Global Reach: Suitable for remote or international candidates.
+- Global Reach: Ideal for remote or international applicants.

 Cons: